Mexico City Mexico Travel Guide

 Dry or shoulder seasons for comfortable conditions.

-Mexico City offers something for every traveler.
-Explore ancient pyramids, walk through colonial streets, or enjoy world-class dining.
+Mexico City offers something for all traveler.
+Discover ancient pyramids, walk through colonial streets, or enjoy world-class dining.
 Its rich history mixes with a modern, artistic energy.

 From bustling markets to serene parks, the city has a constant stream of experiences.
-Prepare for a destination that truly becomes lively.
+Prepare for a destination that really becomes lively.

 Consider the End of october to early November for Day of the Dead festivities.
-Museums offer attractions year-round, with rainy season afternoons perfect for interior exploration.
+Museums offer attractions year-round, with rainy season afternoons perfect for within buildings exploration.

-Explore Teotihuacan or enjoy walking when it's not rainy (November-April) for optimal outdoor conditions.
+Explore Teotihuacan or enjoy walking in the dry period (November-April) for optimal outdoor conditions.

 Mexico City's high altitude creates a temperate climate year-round.